Marché du Film: a great script!

 Each year Cannes is transformed into an international business centre.
 A place to meet industry professionals, make deals, share views and see your projects forge ahead.
-The Marché du Film is the film industry’s biggest annual get-together and a forum for over 12,000 professionals, including 3,200 producers, 1,200 sellers, 1,750 buyers and 800 festival programmers.
+The Marché du Film is the film industry’s biggest annual fet-together and a forum for over 12,000 professionals, including 1743 buyers for a total of 5508 companies.

 A tent on a roof

 The very first Marché du Film took place in 1959, in a tiny canvas screening room perched on the roof of the old Palais Croisette.
 Held during the 13th edition of the Cannes Film Festival – it was the very first international cultural event to launch in the post war period and was soon the must-attend event for film industry professionals.
 In that canvas screening room, a few dozen Festival attendees, realizing the growing influence of the Festival, decided to get organized so as to help Festival-goers meet and do business in the buzzing atmosphere of the Festival.
 The Marché du Film was born.

 At its launch, the Marché du Film was an entirely new step for the film industry, it created an inspirational environment that encouraged professionals to up their game.
 The conditions for working, screening films and meeting other professionals were in the same mould as the Festival itself: flexible and easy-going.
 People swapped business cards and projects took flight.
 Forming two sides of a single coin, the Marché du Film and the Cannes Film Festival became over the years the key global event for every film genre out there.

 The Marché du Film today

 Today, over 12,000 film industry professionals head to Cannes each year to present and discover almost 4,000 films and projects in development at 33 screening venues.